-Operational Risk
+Operational risk

-Operational Risk is the risk to achieving the strategy or objectives as a result of inadequate or failed internal processes, people and systems or from external events.
-Operational Risk is relevant to every aspect of the business.
-It covers a wide spectrum of issues, in particular legal, compliance, security and fraud.
-Losses arising from breaches of regulation and law, unauthorised activities, error, omission, inefficiency, fraud, systems failure or external events all fall within the definition of operational risk.
-HSBC JOH has historically experienced operational risk losses in the following major categories:
+Operational risk is the risk to achieving the strategy or objectives as a result of inadequate or failed internal processes, people and systems or from external events.
+Operational risk is relevant to every aspect of the business.
+It covers a wide spectrum of categories, in particular accounting tax, legal, regulatory compliance, financial crime, internal and external fraud, security of people, physical assets, information and cyber security, employment practices and relations, building unavailability and workplace safety, systems and data integrity, operations (transaction processing and failure in other principal risk processes all fall within the definition of operational risk.
+HSBC JOH has historically experienced operational risk losses in the following major event types: